kmedved/darko_parser/README.md

 ## Step 5 – Work with the canonical dataframe

-The dataframe returned by any of the helpers is ready to feed into [`nba_parser.PbP`](https://pypi.org/project/nba-parser/), a SQL warehouse or your own analytics stack.
+The dataframe returned by any of the helpers is ready to feed into your own analytics stack, a SQL warehouse or the built-in stats helpers under `nba_scraper.stats`.
 Every row includes:

 * A stable `eventnum` and `pctimestring`.
 * Actor IDs plus the derived `event_team` and descriptive `event_type_de`.